 You can also use a food processor to make almond butter, but that takes longer about 10-15 minutes to get the perfect creamy consistency.
-So you need a lot more patience when making the almond butter using a food processor.
+So you need much more patience when making almond butter using a food processor.

 Tips for a creamy texture

-If you get stuck and it is not becoming creamy, then add a little neutral oil.
+If you get stuck and it is not creamy, add a little neutral oil.
 The reason could be the almonds did not roast well.
 Use just a little at a time.

 Once blended to a smooth consistency, store the almond butter in a clean airtight glass jar.
-Make sure the butter is cooled completely before you close the lid of the jar.
+Ensure the butter is cooled completely before you close the lid of the jar.

 How to Use Almond Butter?

-- But it also tastes great spread on any toast, banana bread, or even pancakes!
+- But it also tastes great on toast, banana bread, or even pancakes!
 Try to spread on these Healthy Whole Wheat Pumpkin Oatmeal Muffins.